North Cornwall · PL27 · Cornwall Council North

 Bespoke New Builds in Wadebridge

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Wadebridge, that work is shaped by the place itself — Wadebridge is the inland market town for the Camel Estuary and Padstow, with a fifteenth-century bridge over the Camel, a strong independent retail high street and a busy Camel Trail terminus, with a building stock that leans toward medieval bridge-end terraces and Georgian townhouses.
+The Wadebridge version of this work has its own character — Wadebridge is the inland market town for the Camel Estuary and Padstow, with a fifteenth-century bridge over the Camel, a strong independent retail high street and a busy Camel Trail terminus, with a building stock that leans toward medieval bridge-end terraces and Victorian villas.

 - Conservation Area